ftyers/cross-lingual-parsing/MEETINGS.md

 * Saša: Finish script, run it on the German--Yiddish data (at least 10%), do the list of Yiddish orthographical stuff
 * Paša: Finish translating, aligning and running the German translation through UDPipe and upload all data to GitHub
 * Kostya: Finish translating, aligning and running the German translation through UDPipe and upload all data to GitHub

+## 6th March

+## Tasks

+* Saša: Make script work with more than one joined thing (e.g. dímelo--dí|me|lo).
+Run the script on the German--Yiddish data (all of it).
+* Paša: Download and install Apertium fao-nob and translate from fao→nob→(swe,dan) using Apertium
+* Kostya: Process Faroese Wikipedia, translate nob→swe,dan using Google